apache/spark/docs/structured-streaming-kafka-integration.md

   Spark supports the following authentication protocols to obtain token:
   - **SASL SSL (default)**: With `GSSAPI` mechanism Kerberos used for authentication and SSL for encryption.
   - **SSL**: It's leveraging a capability from SSL called 2-way authentication.
-The server authenticate clients through certificates.
+The server authenticates clients through certificates.
 Please note 2-way authentication must be enabled on Kafka brokers.
   - **SASL PLAINTEXT (for testing)**: With `GSSAPI` mechanism Kerberos used for authentication but because there is no encryption it's only for testing purposes.

-  After delegation token successfully obtained Spark spreads it across nodes and renews it accordingly.
+  After obtaining delegation token successfully, Spark spreads it across nodes and renews it accordingly.
   Delegation token uses `SCRAM` login module for authentication.

-  When delegation token is available for example on an executor it can be overridden with JAAS login configuration.
+  When delegation token is available on an executor it can be overridden with JAAS login configuration.
-- **JAAS login configuration**: JAAS login configuration must be created and transferred to all nodes where Spark tries to access Kafka cluster.
+- **JAAS login configuration**: JAAS login configuration must placed on all nodes where Spark tries to access Kafka cluster.
 This provides the possibility to apply any custom authentication logic with a higher cost to maintain.
 This can be done several ways.
   One possibility is to provide additional JVM parameters, such as,

       ./bin/spark-submit \